Get 80% off your plan for your first 3 months*

 Automated payroll calculations for variable pay

-Automating your payroll calculations is the key to managing variable pay efficiently.
-Manual calculations for overtime, bonuses, and commissions can lead to errors, which costs you time and can damage employee trust.
+Automated payroll calculations eliminate manual errors when managing variable pay like overtime, bonuses, and commissions.
+Calculating manually costs you time and can damage employee trust.
 Using payroll software helps you get it right every time.

-With an automated system, you can set custom pay rates and rules once.
-The software then applies them automatically during each pay run.
-This ensures your calculations are accurate, compliant with New Zealand's employment laws, and consistent for all staff members.
+With an automated system, you set custom pay rates and rules once.
+The software then applies them automatically during each pay run, ensuring your calculations are:

 Overtime calculation and compliance requirements